adambard/learnxinyminutes-docs/solidity.html.markdown

 // Now let's go through the basics of Solidity

 // 1.
-DATA TYPES AND ASSOCIATED METHOD
+DATA TYPES AND ASSOCIATED METHODS
 // uint is the data type typically used for currency (there are no doubles
 //  or floats) and for dates
 uint x;

 // with 'constant', the compiler replaces each occurence with the acutal value
 // int of 256 bits, cannot be changed after instantiation